This post is also available in: French

 German Historical Museum

-Of course, Brandenburg Gate can’t be missed if you’re in Berlin!
+Of course, Brandenburg Gate can’t be missed even if you’re visiting Berlin for a day!
 Once right at the border of Berlin’s infamous Wall, this famous landmark provides a perfect photo opportunity for any tourist.

 Address: Pariser Platz, located at the end of Unter den Linden